vnscriptkid/dotnet/jwt.md

 - Disable token: blacklist
 - jwt token
   - should be short-lived,
-  - stored in localStorage
+  - stored in localStorage (accross domains, persist between tabs, after closing browsers)
 - refresh-token
   - is long-lived
   - avoid re-login when jwt expires
-  - stored in cookie (js can't manipulate, sent with every reqs)
+  - stored in cookie (js can't manipulate, sent with every reqs, not accross domains, persist)
   - hackers can use refreshToken to exchange for token?
 Refresh token rotation: every time an application exchanges a refresh token to get a new access token, a new refresh token is also returned